AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/08_Performance.rst

 Pointers v.s. data copies
 -------------------------

 In the section about :ref:`pointers <Pointers>`, we mentioned that the Ada compiler will automatically pass parameters by reference when needed.
+Let's look into what "when needed" means.
+The fundamental point to understand is that the parameter types determine how the parameters are passed in and/or out.
+The parameter modes do not control how parameters are passed.

-Also, in the section about :ref:`by value vs. by reference <By_Value_Vs_By_Reference>`, we mentioned that scalar types and pointers are passed by value, while record and array types are always passed by reference.
+Specifically, the language standards specifies that scalar types are always passed by value, and that some other types are always passed by reference.
+It would not make sense to make a copy of a task when passing it as a parameter, for example.
+So parameters that can be passed reasonably by value will be, and those that must be passed by reference will be.
+That's the safest approach.

+But the language also specifies that when the parameter is an array type or a record type, and the record/array components are all by-value types, then the compiler decides: it can pass the parameter using either mechanism.
+The critical case is when such a parameter is large, e.g., a large matrix.
+We don't want the compiler to pass it by value because that would entail a large copy, and indeed the compiler will not do so.
+But if the array or record parameter is small, say the same size as an address, then it doesn't matter how it is passed and by copy is just as fast as by reference.
+That's why the language gives the choice to the compiler.
+Although the language does not mandate that large parameters be passed by reference, any reasonable implementation will do the right thing.

+The modes do have an effect, but not in determining how the parameters are passed.
+Their effect, for parameters passed by value, is to determine how many times the value is copied.
+For :ada:`mode in` and :ada:`mode out` there is just one copy.
+For :ada:`mode in out` there will be two copies, one in each direction.

 Therefore, unlike C, you don't have to use access types in Ada to get better performance when passing arrays or records to subprograms.
-Using :ada:`out` or :ada:`in out` gives you equivalent performance and, at the same time, improves the readability of your code.
+The compiler will almost certainly do the right thing for you.

 Let's look at this example: